samjulien/blog/_posts/2018-06-28-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 ![Laravel applications are immune to cross-site scripting attacks.](https://cdn.auth0.com/blog/laravel-mission-critical/no-xss.png)

-{% include tweet_quote.html quote_text="With Laravel you can rest assured that the most common attacks will be handled by default." %}
+{% include tweet_quote.html quote_text="With Laravel, you can rest assured that the most common attacks will be handled by default." %}

 {% include asides/laravel-backend.markdown %}